 Inside the office of the Free NK newspaper.
 Photos by Thomas Hjelm

-To find out firsthand what it’s like to adjust from a life under a dictatorship to the freedom, non-regimented haircuts and wide range of internet service providers available in the UK, I went to New Malden—a suburb of southwest London—to meet Joo-il Kim, a North Korean defector and editor of the Free NK newspaper.
+To find out firsthand what it’s like to adjust from a life under a dictatorship to the freedom, non-regimented haircuts, and wide range of internet service providers available in the UK, I went to New Malden—a suburb of southwest London—to meet Joo-il Kim, a North Korean defector and editor of the Free NK newspaper.

-New Malden’s most notable feature is its 20,000-strong Korean population, with North Korean defectors making up over 600 of that number.
+New Malden’s most notable feature is its 20,000-strong Korean population, with North Korean defectors making up more than 600 of that number.
 This makes New Malden the most popular location in Europe for the North Korean diaspora, and one of the world’s largest communities of North Koreans outside of the DPRK itself.
-Unsurprisingly, the majority of businesses in the area are geared towards its Korean residents; along with a high street full of Korean restaurants, I’ve been told there are also three karaoke brothel bars nearby, giving their customers a taste of Seoul’s red-light districts 5,000 miles from home.
+Unsurprisingly, the majority of businesses in the area are geared toward its Korean residents; along with a high street full of Korean restaurants, I’ve been told there are also three karaoke brothel bars nearby, giving their customers a taste of Seoul’s red-light districts 5,000 miles from home.